brave/qa-resources/wikitemplate-IPFS.md

    ### `Pinning content with IPNS key`

-   - [ ] Verify keys are available in all import menus in order to pin content by selected ke; the import link should contain the selected key.
+   - [ ] Verify keys are available in all import menus in order to pin content by selected key; the import link should contain the selected key.

    ### `Add/Remove/Rotate keys`